openglbook/openglbook.com/_includes/chapter-4-content.md

 In this chapter, we rendered our first three-dimensional geometry onto the screen and learned about the basic transformations used in computer graphics.

-If you’re fuzzy on matrix mathematics or linear algebra in general, here are a few resources to get you up to speed since the topic is too broad to handle on this site:
+If you're fuzzy on matrix mathematics or linear algebra in general, here are a few resources to get you up to speed since the topic is too broad to handle on this site: